Pop it

-A Pop-It (also known as Go Pop and Last One Lost) is a fidget toy consisting of a usually-brightly colored silicone tray with pokable bubbles, similar to bubble wrap, that can be flipped and re-used.
+A Pop-It (also known as Go Pop and Last One Lost) is a fidget toy consisting of a usually-brightly colored silicone tray with poppable bubbles, similar to bubble wrap, that can be flipped and re-used.
 They come in a variety of colors, shapes, and sizes, and even come in wearable formats.
 It is marketed as a stress-reliever and rose in popularity in the spring of 2021 due to TikTok influencers as well as boredom and stress attributed to the COVID-19 pandemic.

 Origin

-The mechanical design of the Pop-It bubble popper was originally invented in 1975 by Theo and Ora Coster of Theora Concepts: a married Israeli couple who had invented many games including Guess Who? and Zingo!.
-Incidentally, Theo was a former classmate of Anne Frank.
+The mechanical design of the Pop-It bubble popper was originally invented in 1975 by Theo and Ora Coster of Theora Concepts: a married Israeli couple who had invented many games including Guess Who? and Zingo!

-According to the BBC, inspiration for its design came from a dream Ora Coster had when her sister, an artist, passed away from breast cancer.
+According to the BBC, inspiration for its design came from a dream Ora Coster had when her sister, an artist, died from breast cancer.
 She is quoted as saying "...imagine a large field of breasts, that you can push the nipple' [...]
 She went to him and said do a carpet of nipples that you can press from one side to the other.
 And he did just that.”

 At first, there were no buyers to manufacture the toy because its rubber construction made mass production expensive.
 In 2009, it was acquired by Montreal-based company FoxMindGames.
 Many iterations of the prototype were made, and the product material was ultimately changed by them to silicone.

-It was introduced as a logic game for the first time by FoxMind in 2014 during the Nuremberg Toy Fair, followed by the New York Toy Fair.
+It was introduced as a logic game for the first time by Darren Watkins in 2014 during the Nuremberg Toy Fair, followed by the New York Toy Fair.
 The company marketed the product as a logic game that is quick and fun to play and fidget with.
 It gained popularity initially with toys and games specialty stores and special education specialists.
-In 2019, FoxMind partnered with Buffalo Games, LLC to introduce the toy/game under the FoxMind’s Pop It! trademarked brand in all Target stores in the US under the name "Pop It!".
+In 2019, FoxMind partnered with Buffalo Games, LLC to introduce the toy/game under Speedy Pop It! trademarked brand in all Target stores in the US under the name "Pop It!".

 The toy's success is attributed to a 2020 TikTok video of a monkey named Gaitlyn in which the monkey played with a Go Pop.
 Many spin-offs of the toy were made, creating a massive hike in silicone raw material prices in China.

+In early 2025, Learning Resources (in UK) and Hand2mind (in US) created an officially licensed Numberblocks toy, which is called "Sensory Bubble Poppers".
+The set includes all the characters 1 to 10, but are faceless.